Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 What Price Clean Air?

-Clean air v. industry and the White House
+Clean air v. industry profits and the White House.

-A hard-hitting investigative documentary of industry efforts, in cooperation with the U.S. Environmental Protection Agency, to weaken the Clean Air Act.
+A hard-hitting investigative documentary of industry efforts, in cooperation with then Republican controlled U.S. Environmental Protection Agency, to weaken the Clean Air Act.

-The film exposed the phony claims of concern for protecting the environment by the Reagan administration, the same kind of hypocritical line fed these days to the media and the public by the current White House occupants.
+The film exposed the phony claims of concern for protecting the environment by the Reagan administration, the same kind of hypocritical line fed to the media and the public by the Bush White House.
 It was not long after telecast of this documentary that the head of EPA of that era resigned.

 Our documentary showed how the EPA was in league with the coal, steel and auto industries in a drive to weaken the Clean Air Act.
 Their unauthorized version showed how desperate they were to try to put their own spin on the issue.